RYOKANS providing rooms with private open-air baths

 There are also many people who check them at the front desk in Japan.

-Up to seven guests at once can stay in special rooms.
+Up to four guests at once can stay in special rooms.

 2 guests in the bedroom.